spryker/spryker-docs/docs/marketplace/dev/howtos/how-to-create-gui-module.md

 {% info_block warningBox "Verification" %}

-Login as a new merchant, go to any Merchant portal page, make sure a new navigation item is presented and leads to a newly introduced page.
+Login as a new merchant, go to any Merchant Portal page, make sure a new navigation item is presented and leads to a newly introduced page.

 {% endinfo_block %}